shiyanlee/synapse_neurotransmitters/README.md

 A. Replication of Eckstein Technique for Training Data
 - Retrieve  neuron IDs from the immunolabelled chart in Eckstein.
 - Neuron are used to import synapses from the hemibrain dataset via Neuprint.
-15 synapses from 20 neurons with the highest number of synapses from each classes are picked.

 B. Use of Synapse-Level Predictions from Eckstein (Filtered with Ground Truth)
 - Individual predict nt synapses from the feather file are filtered: softmax scores must be in the upper quartile.
 - Neurons associated with these synapses must be present in GT.
-15 synapses from 20 neurons with the highest number of synapses from each classes are picked.

 ### MANC
 MANC Neuprint includes predicted neurotransmitter labels.
 - Neuron bodyIDs were selected by matching these predictions (using max probability scores) with ground truth neurotransmitter identities from Lacin et al. (2019).
 - For each neurotransmitter class, the top 20 bodyIDs with the highest predicted neurotransmitter probabilities were selected
-50 synapses from 20 neurons with the highest number of synapses from each classes are picked.

 ## Confidence filtering